the-events-calendar/event-tickets/readme.txt

 = [4.11.1] TBD =

-* Feature - Use the same loading icon for the RSVP block that we're using for the tickets block [135660]
+* Feature - Use the same loading icon for the RSVP block that we're using for the tickets block.
+[135660]

 = [4.11] 2019-11-21 =